reafian/VSPP/README.md

 15 8880480 IBBPBBPBBPBBPBB
 26 8934480 IBBPBBPBBPBBPBBPBBPBBPBBPP

-Which shows the GOP length, the pts value for the I-frame and the frame sequence until the next I-frame.
+This shows the GOP length, the pts value for the I-frame and the frame sequence until the next I-frame.

 *** NOTE